-Loans from VÚB, a.s., Slovenská sporiteľňa, a.s. and Tatra banka, a.s. include certain financial covenants related to limits on debt ratios, interest coverage and debt to operating profit ration calculated on the basis of the individual financial statements of the parent company.
+Loans from VÚB, a.s. and Slovenska sporitefna, a.s. include certain financial covenants related to limits on debt ratios, interest coverage and debt to operating profit ration calculated on the basis of the individual financial statements of the parent company.
 The parent company complied with these covenants at the reporting date of these Consolidated Financial Statements.